buchifadev/dacade-celo-tutorial/README.md

   }
 ```

 The next function we created is connctContract function.
-This function will be responsible for connecting our contract using the contract deployed address and teh ABI generated from the contract (we will discuss about coutractadddress, abi, etc leter).
-The function then saves the contract in our state object called `requestsContrac`t using the setter funciton called `setRequestContract`.
+This function will be responsible for connecting our contract using the contract deployed address and the ABI generated from the contract (we will discuss about coutractadddress, abi, etc later).
+The connctContract function then saves the contract in our state object called `requestsContrac`t using the setter funciton called `setRequestContract`.

 The next series of functions we will be adding will be functions that adds functionalities to our dapp.
 The first one is `sendRequest` function.
-Below is the code fur the function:
+Below is the code for the function:

 ```javascript
   async function sendRequest() {